1. Get a schedule of when your apprentice will be helping

 7. Use work management tools

-- Asana or Trello: this can be helpful to keep track of your weekly, monthly and quarterly agenda with the student, but also to share work material and for efficient tasking.
+- Asana or Trello: this can be helpful to keep track of your weekly, monthly, and quarterly agenda with the apprentice, but also to share work material and for efficient tasking.